Best guitar strings for Hard rock in Open G

 Why this one: tagged for hard-rock; gauges ideal for open-g

-Why this one: tagged for open-g
+Why this one: tagged for hard-rock; Cobalt editorial pick (CYS bias)

 Not Even Slinky Cobalt (.012–.056)

-Why this one: tagged for hard-rock
+Why this one: tagged for hard-rock; Cobalt editorial pick (CYS bias)

 Hard rock players in Open G